-- 1. Specialty crops (blueberries, strawberries, grapes, etc.) are recommended to be on at least 2 acre. - 2.
-A description of crop types, planting dates, and receipts from sales and expenses incurred from the AG operation will be required.
-This applies even if the property is leased. - 3.
-Proper care and management of the land and crop must be evident.
-Any licenses, permits or agricultural certificates required by federal, state, or local governments should be submitted. - 4.
-An Agricultural Farm (Business) Plan should be submitted with the application. - 5.
-To make a determination of bona fide agricultural use, these factors will be considered on a case by case basis. - 6.
-Best management practices should be used.
+1. Specialty crops (blueberries, strawberries, grapes, etc.) are recommended to be on at least 5 acre.

+2. A description of crop types, planting dates, marketing plan and receipts from sales and expenses incurred from the AG operation will be required.
+This applies even if the property is leased.

-Miscellaneous
+3. Proper care and management of the land and crop must be evident.
+Any licenses, permits or agricultural certificates required by federal, state, or local governments should be submitted.

+4. An Agricultural Farm (Business) Plan should be submitted with the application.

-- 1. Poultry, fish hatcheries, ostrich, emu, etc. - 2.
-An indicated effort has been made to maintain and care sufficiently for this type land. - 3.
-Adequate access to water must be available. - 4.
+Miscellaneous (Poultry, fish hatcheries, ostrich, emu, etc.)

+1. An indicated effort has been made to maintain and care sufficiently for this type land.

+2. An Agricultural Farm (Business) Plan should be submitted with the application.
+(Remember we are looking for commercial intent.)

 A description of crop or livestock types and receipts for sales of product and expenses incurred from the agricultural operation will be required.
-This applies even if the property is leased. - 5.
-An Agricultural Farm (Business) Plan should be submitted with the application. - 6.
-If property is leased, it must be in effect as of January 1st and contain full contact information on lessee and a copy of the current lease must be furnished with the application. - 7.
-Any licenses, permits or agricultural certificates required by federal, state or local governments should be submitted. - 8.
-To make a determination of bona fide agricultural use, these factors will be considered on a case by case basis. - 9.
-Best management practices should be used.
+If no sales have occurred yet, then a marketing plan with proof of customers will be required.
+This applies even if the property is leased.

+3. If property is leased, it must be in effect as of January 1st and contain full contact information on lessee and a copy of the current lease must be furnished with the application.

+4. Any licenses, permits or agricultural certificates required by federal, state or local governments should be submitted.

-Apiculture (Bees)
+Apiary (Bees)

-In order to qualify for an Apiculture Agricultural Classification, property owners should submit supporting documentation for consideration such as:
+In order to qualify for an Apiary Agricultural Classification, property owners should submit supporting documentation for consideration such as:

-- 1. Application and Return for Agricultural Classification of Lands. - 2.
-An Agricultural Farm (Business) Plan should be submitted with the application. - 3.
-Property Access Authorization Form. - 4.
-Certificate of Apiary Registration in effect as of the statutory assessment date (January 1st).
-If property is zoned non-agriculture, an executed Beekeeper's Compliance Agreement should also be included.
-The State of Florida requires a minimum of 100 registered hives to be considered a commercial beekeeper.
-A minimum of 40 hives is required in order to be considered a Sideliner. - 5.
-Beekeepers Federal Income Tax Return (FITR) for prior year's apicultural activity. - 6.
-If Honey Sales, provide copies of honey sales receipts.
+1. An Apiary Agricultural Farm (Business) Plan should be submitted with the application.
+(Remember we are looking for commercial intent.)

+2. Certificate of Florida Apiary Registration in effect as of the statutory assessment date (January 1{st}).
+If property is zoned non-agriculture, an affidavit from zoning authority allowing the commercial bee keeping activity.

+3. Beekeepers Federal Income Tax Return (FITR) for prior year's apiary activity.

+4. If Honey Sales, provide copies of honey sales receipts.

-- 7. If Honey Production, provide documentary proof of beekeeper access to honey extraction equipment. - 8.
-If Bee Breeding, provide copies of queen or bee sales receipts. - 9.
-If Bee Pollination, provide copies of all pollination contracts entered into during the six months preceding the statutory assessment date and the six months following the statutory assessment date.
-If bees are being used for pollination in other locations, pollination schedule should also be submitted. - 10.
-Proof of Liability insurance policy in effect as the statutory assessment date. - 11.
-When leasing property, the farming lease agreement between property owner and commercial beekeeper should be submitted.
+5. If Honey Production, provide documentary proof of beekeeper access to honey extraction equipment.

+6. If Bee Breeding, provide copies of queen or bee sales receipts.

+7. If Bee Pollination, provide copies of all pollination contracts entered into during the six months preceding the statutory assessment date and the six months following the statutory assessment date.
+If bees are being used for pollination in other locations, pollination schedule should also be submitted.

+8. Proof of Liability insurance policy in effect as the statutory assessment date.

+9. When leasing property, the farming lease agreement between property owner and commercial beekeeper should be submitted.
 The agreement should be in effect as of the statutory assessment date.
-It should include the property owner's and beekeeper's name, lease terms, parcel identification number, leased acreage, number of colonies, lease start date, lease term, lease renewal policy and exchange in value (compensation). - 12.
-To make a determination of bona fide agricultural use, these factors will be considered on a case by case basis. - 13.
-Best management practices should be used.
+It should include the property owner's and beekeeper's name, lease terms, parcel identification number, leased acreage, number of colonies, lease start date, lease term, lease renewal policy and exchange in value (compensation).

+10. To make a determination of bona fide agricultural use, these factors will be considered on a case by case basis.

 Commercial beekeeping must be the primary use of the property for a significant portion of the year with a minimum of 24 hives per parcel.
+Agriculture assessment will be based on a 3 hives per acre standard.